esotericpig/EkoScape/README.md

 cmake --build --preset default --config Debug
 ```

 This defaults to 5 parallel jobs.
-Instead, you can either use the preset `no-jobs` (which uses the max on Ninja) or use the `-j` option:
+Instead, you can either use the preset `no-jobs` (which causes Ninja to use the max number of jobs) or use the `-j` option:

 ```
-cmake --build --preset no-jobs --config Release cmake --build --preset default --config Release -j 1
+cmake --build --preset no-jobs --config Release

+cmake --build --preset default --config Release -j 1
 ```